Woo Wing Thye: Biography

 Woo was born in 1954 in George Town, Penang, Malaysia.
-Following undergraduate study in economics and engineering at Swarthmore College, he took an MA in Economics at Yale and later an MA and PhD at Harvard (1982).
+Following undergraduate study in economics and engineering at Swarthmore College, he took an MA in economics at Yale and later an MA and PhD at Harvard (1982).
 Woo has been a member the economics faculty at the University of California, Davis, since 1985.
-He has also worked at the Brookings Institution in Washington, D.C., at different stages of his career, starting as a Research Assistant in 1976-77, then as a Research Associate in 1982-1985, and finally as the New Century Chair in International Trade and Economics from 2006-2009.
+He has also worked at the Brookings Institution in Washington, D.C., at different stages of his career, starting as a Research Assistant in 1976–77, then as a Research Associate in 1982–1985, and finally as the New Century Chair in International Trade and Economics from 2006 to 2009.

 Woo has worked as a consultant on tax and exchange rate reform for China's Ministry of Finance and, between 1994 and 1996, led an international team, which included Leszek Balcerowicz, Boris Fyodorov, Fan Gang and Jeffrey Sachs to study the reform experiences of centrally planned economies.
-From 1997-1998, he was a special advisor to the U.S. Treasury.
+From 1997 to 1998, he was a special advisor to the U.S. Treasury.

 In 2001, Woo helped establish the Asian Economic Panel (AEP), a forum of about 80 specialists on Asian economies, which meets three times a year to discuss issues of importance to the region's economies.
 Selected proceedings of the AEP are published in the Asian Economic Papers, MIT Press.

 From 2002 until 2005, Woo was a special advisor for East Asian Economies to the United Nations Millennium Project.
-In July 2005, he was appointed to the International Advisory Panel for Malaysia's then-Prime Minister Abdullah Ahmad Badawi, and he was an economics advisor to the State of Penang in 2008-2018.
-He was Executive Director of the Penang Institute, Penang state government's public policy think tank, between 2012 and 2013.
-Professor Woo has also served at Sunway University as a member of the Board of Directors in 2015-2021, founding President of the Jeffrey Cheah Institute on Southeast Asia (JCI) in 2014-2022, founding Director of the Jeffrey Sachs Center for Sustainable Development (JSC) in 2016-2022, and Acting CEO of the Asian Strategic Leadership Institute (ASLI) in 2021-2022.
+In July 2005, he was appointed to the International Advisory Panel for Malaysia's then-Prime Minister Abdullah Ahmad Badawi, and he was an economics advisor to the State of Penang in 2008–2018.
+He was executive director of the Penang Institute, Penang state government's public policy think tank, between 2012 and 2013.
+Professor Woo has also served at Sunway University as a member of the board of directors in 2015–2021, founding President of the Jeffrey Cheah Institute on Southeast Asia (JCI) in 2014–2022, founding Director of the Jeffrey Sachs Center for Sustainable Development (JSC) in 2016–2022, and Acting CEO of the Asian Strategic Leadership Institute (ASLI) in 2021–2022.